publicdocs/uscode/assets/md/titles/usc07/us/usc/t7/ch51/m__us_usc_t7_s2034.md

         (2) support the development of entrepreneurial projects;

-        (3) develop innovative linkages between the for-profit and nonprofit food sectors; or
+        (3) develop innovative linkages between the for-profit and nonprofit food sectors;

-        (4) encourage long-term planning activities, and multisystem, interagency approaches with multistakeholder collaborations, that build the long-term capacity of communities to address the food and agricultural problems of the communities, such as food policy councils and food planning associations.
+        (4) encourage long-term planning activities, and multisystem, interagency approaches with multistakeholder collaborations, that build the long-term capacity of communities to address the food and agricultural problems of the communities, such as food policy councils and food planning associations; or

+        (5)

+         develop new resources and strategies to help reduce food insecurity in the community and prevent food insecurity in the future by—

+            (A) developing creative food resources;

+            (B) coordinating food services with park and recreation programs and other community-based outlets to reduce barriers to access; or

+            (C) creating nutrition education programs for at-risk populations to enhance food-purchasing and food-preparation skills and to heighten awareness of the connection between diet and health.

     (e) __Matching funds requirements__